 *|select t, diff as current, diff as yesterday, diff as percentage from(select t, compare( pv , 86400) as diff from (select count(1) as pv, date_format(from_unixtime(__time__), '%H:%i') as t from log group by t) group by t order by t) s

-- Union query that joins internal and external data sources
+- Join internal and external data sources for data query

-The following example shows how to join internal and external tables to query data.
+The following example shows how to join Log Service data with external tables.

-- Uses SQL statements to query data in external tables and join internal and external tables.
+- You can use SQL statements to query data in external tables and join Log Service data with external tables.

-- ip: obtains the country, province, city, longitude and latitude, and carrier of an IP address.
+- IP functions: identify the country, province, city, city longitude and latitude, and ISP of an IP address.

 SQL statements * | SELECT count(1) as pv, ip_to_province(ip) as province WHERE ip_to_domain(ip) ! = 'intranet' GROUP BY province ORDER BY pv desc limit 10 * | SELECT mobile_city(try_cast("mobile" as bigint)) as "city", mobile_province(try_cast("mobile" as bigint)) as "province", count(1) as "number of requests" group by "province", "city" order by "number of requests" desc limit 100

 - Security detection functions